Common Minke Whale

 The Revised Management Procedure

-- Maximizing yield within conservation limitations.
+- Maximising sustainable yield within conservation limits.

 Iceland